ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 ## Meetings?
 Not that different from events... revist this.
 Only logged in users can let people sign into meetings.
-## User
-A user is someone who actually has an account on the website, which they can use to add/edit events, etc
-* email
-* password
-* PROBABLY MORE

 # Requirements
 I've organized requirements here by feature group.
 I've marked the front of reqs